Civil and Environ Engineering (CEE)

 Identification and modeling of non-deterministic problems in civil engineering design and decision making.
 Development of stochastic concepts and simulation models, and their relevance to real design and decision problems in various areas of civil engineering.
 Credit is not given for both CEE 202 and IE 300.
-Prerequisite: Recommended: Credit or concurrent registration in MATH 241.
+Prerequisite: Credit or concurrent registration in MATH 241.

 Macroscopic mechanical behavior in terms of phenomena at the nanometer and micrometer levels for the three types of engineering materials (metals, ceramics, and polymers) with emphasis on specific materials used in civil engineering -- steel, rocks, clay, portland cement concrete, asphaltic concrete, and wood.
 Same as TAM 324.
 Credit is not given for both CEE 300 and either ME 330 or MSE 280.
 Prerequisite: Completion of Composition I general education requirement; CHEM 104; TAM 251.

 Design, planning, operation, management, and maintenance of transportation systems; integrated multi-modal transportation systems (highways, air, rail, etc.); layout of highways, airports, and railroads with traffic flow models, capacity analysis, and safety.
 Design of facilities and systems with life cycle costing procedures and criteria for optimization.
 Prerequisite: TAM 251; credit or concurrent registration in CEE 202.